yujieho/Diffusion_Maps_2/README.md

 <p align='center'>The data set is a three dimensional knot of size 200, which has underlying manifold being a circle.
 (For clearer view, It is displayed in 2-dimensional space.)
 It has nonuniform sampling density. </p>
 <p align='center'><img src="Result/sampling_density/data3-emb.png" height="180" /></p>
 <p align='center'>
-Left: DM is effected by the sampling density, which generates corners at where is denser. <br>
+Left: DM is affected by the sampling density, which generates corners at where is denser. <br>
 Middle: aDM reveals the underlying manifold, also, it preserves the true neighbors of a data points. <br>
 Right: DMls reveals the underlying manifold, but it do not preserve the true neighbors of a data points.
 (DMls harmonizes the distances of pairwise points in clusters of different local statistics.) </p>